opensearch-project/documentation-website/_security/access-control/permissions.md

 * Specifying the full name of a system index limits access to that index alone: `.opendistro-alerting-config`.
 * Specifying the prefix and a partial name for a system index provides access to all system indexes that begin with the name: `.opendistro-anomaly-detector*`.
 * Specifying the prefix alone gives access to all system indexes: `.opendistro*`.
 * Using `.*` is effectively the same as specifying the prefix with wildcard, as described in the previous point.
+This gives access to all system indexes.
 * Entering the wildcard `*` by itself does not give access to any indexes.

 Use extreme caution when using the wildcard to configure access to system indexes.
-We highly recommend thinking ahead and anticipating the user access that you will be extending to users before updating your configuration files.
+We highly recommend thinking ahead and anticipating the range of access that you will be extending to users before updating your configuration files.
 {: .warning }